ichen6-gmuedu/2024Thesis_MCNDN/README.md

 4. Each element in a row is separated by a tab character.
 5. The Hierarchical component of the data a neighboring node is able to satisfy is the FIB entry for that node
 6. If there is no neighboring node for the corresponding element, then it is a 0.

+A note about the default topology: the third node is the only node that is guaranteed to have a path towards it, as the hierarchical components of the other nodes were created in service of it.
+If an interest packet's requested data name has a hierarchical component of "VA/Fairfax" it would not always be able to find a path towards the node that satisfies that data.
+This simulator currently supports nodes that satisfy only one data name and FIB entries that have only one data name for each neighboring node.

 ## Expected Results